glf30/LAB-Video-Game-Library-API/README.md

 ## Setup

 1. Install dependencies: Setup your project using `npm init -y` and install dependencies for `express`, `morgan`, `lodash`, and `uuid`

-2. Load the data from the provided `.js` files and export your Express app.
+2. Set up your Express app to listen to requests and as your routes as you complete them.

-3. The required routes are defined below.
+4. The required routes are defined below.
 Use Postman to test your routes as you write them.

-4. Your app should filter and sort utilizing query parameters
+5. Your app should filter and sort utilizing query parameters

-5. Errors should be handled with `try-catch` blocks.
+6. Errors should be handled with `try-catch` blocks.
 Appropriate error messages should be sent back to the user.

 ---